Battle of Khotyn (1621): Ottoman forces

+‘Osmān II and the Ottoman army proceeding for the Khotyn campaign (Şehnāme-i Nādirī, TPML, H. 1124, 53b-54a).

 In April 1621 an army of 120,000–160,000 soldiers (sources vary), led by Osman II, advanced from Constantinople and Edirne towards the Polish frontier.
 Khan Temir of the Budjak Horde and the Khan of Crimea, Canibek Giray joined the battle on the Ottoman side.
 Approximately 25% of the Ottoman forces were composed of contingents from their vassal states: Tatars, Moldavians and Wallachians, a total of about 13,000 troops.
 The Ottoman army had about 66 heavy guns.
 When the Ottomans reached an area near Iași a distribution of bahşiş took place on 26/27 July.
 There were 34,825 paid Kapikulu soldiers, who were the regular troops.
 Each one was given 1,000 Akçe, for a total of 34,825,000 Akçe spent.

 Commonwealth forces

 In the meantime, the Commonwealth's Sejm, shaken by last year's defeat, agreed to raise taxes and fund a larger army, as well as to recruit large numbers of Cossacks.
 The commander of Polish-Lithuanian forces, the Grand Lithuanian Hetman Jan Karol Chodkiewicz crossed the Dniester River in September 1621 with approximately 20,000 to 35,000 soldiers, joined by 10,000 more led by the future king of Poland, Prince Władysław Vasa.
 This army numbered 30,000 (18,000 cavalry, 12,000 infantry) and their allied Cossack army led by ataman Petro Konashevych-Sahaidachny was composed of 25,000–40,000 troops, mostly infantry, and about 22 guns.